 Question: Can a flammable cabinet be put on a riser to allow use of something below it?

-What other questions do you have about storing flammable liquids?
+What other do you have about storing flammable liquids?
 Leave us a comment below!

 2 Comments